{//% unless portal.user.is_agent %} Tickets

 Prefer Off and Avoid pairings are examples of negative bid preferences.
 Award pairings are positive bid preferences.

-"Prefer Off" preferences appear with yellow coloring.
-These are negative bids--they exclude pairings from consideration during awards.
-They request dates or days off during the bid period.
-You can select days of the week, specific days or ranges of dates, and times of the day that you want to be free of duty.
+"Prefer Off" preferences are indicated by yellow coloring.
+These are negative bids, designed to exclude specific pairings from consideration during the award process.
+They allow you to request dates or days off within the bid period, including selections for specific days of the week, particular dates or date ranges, and desired times of day to be free of duty.

-"Avoid Pairings" bid preferences, shown with an orange marker, are also negative preferences.
-They identify the things you don't want to do.
-These are unwanted pairings or pairing criteria for the current bid period.
-They contain most of the same criteria as award pairings.
-Remember, order of bid preference matters--these preferences can impact any award pairing bid preferences that follow them in your bid.
+"Avoid Pairings" preferences, marked with an orange indicator, are also negative preferences.
+They let you specify unwanted pairings or pairing criteria for the current bid period.
+These preferences offer most of the same criteria as "Award Pairings" preferences.
+Remember, the order of your bid preferences is crucial; "Avoid Pairings" preferences can impact any subsequent "Award Pairings" preferences within your bid.

 HINT